-After 107 days in jail, Muslim vendor assaulted by mob in Indore gets bail
+After 107 days in jail, Muslim bangle seller assaulted by mob in Indore gets bail

-Tasleem Ali has been accused of sexually harassing a Class 6 student when he had gone to sell bangles
+Tasleem Ali has been accused of sexually harassing a Class 6 student.

-The Indore bench of the Madhya Pradesh High Court on Tuesday granted bail to salesperson Tasleem Ali, who was arrested in August on charges of child molestation and forgery, NDTV India reported.
+The Indore bench of the Madhya Pradesh High Court on Tuesday granted bail to Tasleem Ali, a bangle seller, who was arrested in August on charges of child molestation and forgery, NDTV India reported.

-Ali has spent a total of 107 days in jail till now.
+Ali has spent a total of 107 days in jail.
 Two days before he was arrested, a group of men had assaulted and abused him for selling bangles in a “Hindu area”.
 They alleged that he had concealed his identity and harassed women on the pretext of selling bangles on Rakshabandhan day.

-A video of the incident had shown the men using derogatory words meant to address Muslims and asking Ali not to enter any “Hindu area”.
+A video of the incident had shown the men using derogatory words for Muslims and asking Ali not to enter any “Hindu area”.

 His lawyer Ehtesham Hashmi on Tuesday said that the court order was a victory of the Constitution, The Indian Express reported.
 “Justice Sujoy Paul in his order sheet has observed that Tasleem was beaten by hooligans and then a cross FIR [first information report] was registered after his complaint,” the lawyer said.